octet-stream/form-data/readme.md

 to get an access to the internal Readable stream.
 You can also get the stream from `FormData#stream` getter.

-You can send queries via HTTP clients that supports headers setting and Readable stream as POST body.
+You can send queries via HTTP clients that supports headers setting Readable stream as body.

 Let's take a look at minimal example with [got](https://github.com/sindresorhus/got):